hunterxcobby/100-days-of-code/log.md

 **Thoughts:**

-- I delved into the concept of inheritance in Python and explored the use of the `super()` function to leverage base class methods in subclasses effectively.
+- I delved into the concept of inheritance in Python and learned the use of the `super()` function to leverage base class methods in subclasses effectively.
 - There are several ways to implement inheritance, including single and multiple inheritance.
 - I made sure to document my learning process with examples to serve as a valuable resource for both newcomers and my future self.
 - For reference, you can find the sample codes in the link below.